arminCicic/arminCicic/README.md

-- 🔭 I’m currently working on refactoring code on my ecommerce app in React JS.
+- 🔭 I’m currently working on new ecommerce app in React JS using MUI, Commerce.js and stripe.
 -
 - 🌱 I’m currently learning TypeScript and perfecting my github skills.
 -